Company allegedly gave government inflated cost and pricing data when negotiating no-bid contracts for drone-related

-A subsidiary of aerospace and defense contractor Boeing has agreed to pay $25 million to settle a False Claims Act lawsuit alleging it defrauded the government by passing off recycled and reconditioned drone parts and components as new under defense contracts with the U.S. Navy and the Special Operations Command (SOCOM).
-The former employee who filed the qui tam lawsuit exposing the fraud received a whistleblower reward of $4.6 million.
+Insitu, Inc., a subsidiary of aerospace and defense contractor Boeing, has agreed to pay $25 million to settle a False Claims Act lawsuit alleging it defrauded the government by passing off recycled and reconditioned drone parts and components as new under defense contracts with the U.S. Navy and the Special Operations Command (SOCOM).
+The former Insitu employee who filed the qui tam lawsuit and thereby exposed the fraud received a whistleblower reward of $4.6 million.

 Inflated costs and noncompliant prices

-The relator’s qui tam complaint—filed under the False Claims Act in federal court in Washington—alleged that the Boeing subsidiary, Insitu Inc., cheated the government out of millions of dollars in connection with no-bid and fixed-price incentive contracts awarded it for drone-related military projects.
+The relator’s qui tam complaint—filed under the False Claims Act in federal court in Washington—alleged that Insitu cheated the government out of millions of dollars in connection with no-bid and fixed-price incentive contracts awarded it for drone-related military projects.
 Specifically, the company submitted inflated cost and pricing data during contract negotiations, proposing to provide new drone parts and components—when in fact it planned to, and ultimately did, supply less costly recycled, reconditioned, and reconfigured ones.

 Insider whistleblower learned of defense contracting fraud

 Notably, the False Claims Act whistleblower—who worked at Boeing for over 40 years before being dismissed after raising concerns about the legality of the pricing scheme—observed the alleged scheme firsthand.
 As manager of pricing, estimating, and procurement financial analysis, the whistleblower handled company’s compliance with the U.S. government’s procurement regulations, including: